 An independent contractor is free from any control or influence of the client.
 He can apply his discretion concerning the manner and method of completing the task and whatever the outcome of the task, the independent contractor is responsible for it.

 Who is an employee?

 The distinction between an employee and an independent contractor is very important.
-Apart from the fact that there are incentives for employing labor, an employer must withhold federal and state income taxes, Social Security/Medicare from employees, but not from independent contractors.
+Apart from the fact that there are incentives for employing laboru, an employer must withhold Federal and State income taxes, Social security/Medicare from employees, but not from independent contractors.

 If an individual is working as an independent contractor, the “employer” does not make any of these deductions and the independent contractor must pay his or her own taxes along with income tax on earnings.

 What are the factors to consider?

 Although there is no conclusive evidence, the factors to consider when identifying someone as an employee or an independent contractor are:

 What is the nature of work? – When work done is considered integral to the business, it is more likely that the person is an employee.
 On the other hand, work that is temporary and non-integral may imply independent contractor status.
 For example, a cleaner would not be doing ‘company’ work if he or she were working for a bank.

 The economic realities test – This test examines the dependence of the worker on the business for which he or she works.
 If a person gains a large portion of their salary from that business, chances are that person qualifies as an employee.
 The test also factors in such things as level of skill, integral nature of the work and intent of parties.

 What is the degree of control over work and who exercises such control? – When the hiring party controls the way work is carried out, the relationship between the parties is employer/employee.
 If the worker can set his or her own hours and works with little or no direction, he or she is probably an independent contractor.